 This is an ongoing series concerning our climate and the ongoing conditions of climate change.
 Writings about oceans, rivers, the atmosphere, forests and other basic life support systems of Earth make up the starting structure of the paintings.
-I need to keep posting out that I'm not using automated algorithms to generate artwork.
+I'm not using automated algorithms to generate these artworks.
 Changes to the text are done by hand, line by line.
 Although vector art software works internally through mathematical algorithms to function, nothing happens unless I make a move manually.

 Here is some of the altered text: